 Looking for a fun craft activity for a rainy day, that can pay off later?
 Wildflower bombs each have dozens of wildflower seeds pressed into nutrient-rich balls that are dried.
 They can be molded into fun shapes, but the most important thing is that when you throw a wildflower bomb into a field, it will be full of flowers in a few months.
 All you need is seeds, compost, water, powdered clay, and a bowl to mix them up!
 These bombs are a great way to take your gardening enthusiasm out into the world and to make your local area a brighter place—but be sure to use seeds native to your area and don’t bomb private property, or protected lands.

 Paint Birdhouses and Bird Feeders

-Some people love to be outside to watch the wild life.
-The birds that come to your yard delight them as much or more than the greenery.
-This leads to one of the most popular garden projects: Painting birdhouses.
-You will want to go outside to check your birdhouse or if birds are eating your their feeder.
+Some people love to be outside to watch the wildlife.
+The birds that come to your yard can delight the family as much or more than the greenery.
+This leads to another popular garden project: Painting birdhouses.
 You can hang the houses or feeders in view of the back door or your yard-facing bedroom window for indoor delight as well.

 Gardening can be an essential part of human wellbeing.
-Make the most of your yard and garden by taking over the space or unwinding surrounded by the beauty of nature.
-You can increase your personal wellness both mentally and physically by spending more time outdoors.
-Embrace the freedom of having your own back garden by making it your own.
+Make the most of your yard with your family and unwind surrounded by the beauty of nature.
+You can increase personal wellness both mentally and physically by spending more time outdoors.
+Embrace making your garden area your own.
 Plant the things you want to be surrounded by, making a beautiful, fragrant, and private leafy space.
-Hang swings and hammocks for relaxation and create a safe play area on the lawn with balls, soccer goals, or a jungle gym.
+Hang swings and hammocks for relaxation and create a safe play area.

 No matter what you choose to do in your garden, find a few reasons each week to spend time there.
-For more wonderful ways to enjoy your home and garden, contact us today!
+For wonderful ways to enjoy your home and garden and decorate with new outdoor lighting, contact us today!